Growing Great Peppers and Chiles

 Plant The Seeds

 Then control the warmth and light.
-If your seeding spot gets sufficient light but still feels cold, invest in a heating mat—my seedlings sprout in much less time on a warm mat.
+If your seeding spot gets sufficient light but still feels cold, invest in a plant heating mat — seedlings sprout in much less time on a warm mat.
 Once the seeds have germinated, make sure they get full sun all day or are exposed to grow-lights.
-When the first set of true leaves has emerged, thin the seedlings to 1 ½ to 2 inches apart, so that they do not compete for nutrients and moisture.
-Seedlings in plug trays should be up-potted to larger containers to develop larger root systems.
+When the first set of true leaves has emerged, thin the seedlings to 1½ to 2 inches apart, so that they do not compete for nutrients and moisture.
+Seedlings in plug trays should be potted up to larger containers to develop larger root systems.

 Peppers and chiles like warm weather and warm soil.
-So it’s best to keep your new seedlings in a sheltered spot until our night time temperatures are consistently 55 F or above.
+So it’s best to keep your new seedlings in a sheltered spot until night-time temperatures are consistently 55º F or above.

 Check the seedlings regularly to see if any snails or aphids have found them.
 Hand-pick the snails.
 Aphids are soft-bodied insects that can easily be squished with your fingers or washed off with a hard spray of water.
-For a bad infestation, you can use insecticidal soap, but it’s seldom necessary.
+For a bad infestation, you can use insecticidal soap.

 When you’re ready to plant your seedlings, soak them in a bucket of water to make sure the root ball is thoroughly wet.
 Remove them from the pot, handling them gently.
 If the plant is root bound (when you take it out, you see a tight mass of white roots), gently tear them apart a bit or score the rootball with a knife.